Nick-ODonoghue/random-quote-generator/README.md

 -   Set HTML
 -   Style with bootstrap
 -   Write js to interact with API
--   Interact with local storage so user can add and save their favourite quote
+-   Interact with local storage so user can add and delete their favourite quote

 <br>